m-schmidt/Fuzzer/README.md

 ## Usage

-- Create test scripts `test1.sh` (for expression testing mode) and `test2.sh` (for calling conventions mode) in the current working directory and make them executable.
+- Create test scripts `test1.sh` (for expression and loop bound testing modes) and `test2.sh` (for calling conventions mode) in the current working directory and make them executable.
 The fuzzer calls these scripts with the generated C programs.
 The exit code of the scripts should indicate success or failure.

 - To start the fuzzer, type: